hwangwoojin/hot2cold/newdata/README.md

 ## How these files created?

-auto generated with python code from [data directory](https://github.com/woojin-hwang/hot2cold/tree/master/data)
+auto generated files with python code from csv files in [data directory](https://github.com/woojin-hwang/hot2cold/tree/master/data)

 See *reference 10* in main.ipynb